cultureamp/poetry-codeartifact-auth/README.md

 * Currently only supports a single AWS profile configured via environment.
 If you have multiple CodeArtifact repositories with different authentication, the code would need a patch to handle this
 * Not currently tested for authentication flows which require user interaction at the CLI console – eg if you are not using AWS SSO but are using MFA.
 But it may work fine.

+## Developing

+Make sure to install development dependencies, eg using `poetry install` (which installs them by default).

+Make sure you have [pre-commit](https://pre-commit.com) installed on your machine.
+Then, as a one-off, run:

+    pre-commit install --install-hooks

+This will then make sure various checks are run on files when you commit.

+Tests can be run with `pytest`.